danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 [^Oauth]: For those APIs that require the OAuth 2.0 authorization, a standard protocol for authorization, you might need Node.js (<https://nodejs.org/en/>) to handle the server-client authentication.
 At the beginner level, it is recommended to look for web APIs with the registration of API keys.
 See what Node is for 15.1 and 15.2 (<https://www.youtube.com/watch?v=RF5_MPSNAtU&index=1&list=PLRqwX-V7Uu6atTSxoRiVnSuOn6JHnq2yV>), and the OAuth 2.0 Authorization Framework that is proposed by Internet Engineering Task Force in 2012 (<https://tools.ietf.org/html/rfc6749>).

 [^eckhardt]: Such break down of an image into color scale pixels was also used in Electronic television transmission in the mid-1930s, but such data was sent manually by a telegraph operator via the medium of Wire or Radio instead.
 See George H, Eckhardt, *Electronic television* (Chicago: Goodheart-Willcox Company, Incorporated, 1936), 48-50.

+[^nobel1]: Safiya Umoja Nobel, *Algorithms of oppression: How search engines reinforce racism* (New York: New York University Press, 2018), 24-25

+[^nobel2]: Noble shows us how racism is perpetuated in hegemonic search results via rendering "the pornification of Black women", see *Algorithms of oppression: How search engines reinforce racism*, 17.